davestewart/nuxt-content-assets/README.md

 assets/img/content
 ```

-The optional second part of the path indicates specific placement of each image:
+The optional second part of the path indicates the relative location of each image:

 | Token       | Description                                | Example            |
 |-------------|--------------------------------------------|--------------------|